SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-How-to-use-darkflow-with-Intel-Movidius-Neural-Compute-Stick.md

 Editing the cfg file follows the same format for darknet, please read the documentation [here](https://pjreddie.com/darknet/yolo/).

-# Preparing for Intel Movidius Stick
+# Preparing for Intel Movidius Neural Compute Stick
 The command to convert the graph file output to a graph file that complies to Intel Movidius Stick is the command below:
 `mvNCCompile -s 12 /path/to/graph.pb`
 please refer here for more arguments(https://movidius.github.io/ncsdk/tools/compile.html)